ORESoftware/r2g/README.md

 * This tool is only proven on MacOS/*nix, not tested on Windows.
 * Testing does not happen in your local codebase - before anything, your codebase is copied to `"$HOME/.r2g/temp/copy"`, and all writes happen within `"$HOME/.r2g/temp"`.
 * If you use the `--full` option, the local deps of your package will copied to: `"$HOME/.r2g/temp/deps"`
+* You can and should put your regular tests in .npmignore, but your .r2g folder should not be in .npmignore

 <b>To make this README as clear and concise as possible:</b>